ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-; the greatest enjoyments are serious.
+the greatest enjoyments are serious.
 The pleasures of love, ambition, or
 avarice make nobody laugh.
 J Always give up the road to bulls and
 mad men ; and never light with a coal
 heaver, or contend with a basec.iaraeter,
-for they will be sure to blackeu you
+for they will be sure to blackeu you.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ct:batch_ct_maple_ver01:data:sn92051487:00271763190:1879091001:0187/pct:80.477258,76.648420,12.091608,4.030853/!600,600/0/default.jpg"/>
 </td>